GreyManSoftware/ThinBing/README.md

 # ThinBing
 Super light weight app for getting the latest Bing Desktop wallpapers

-ThinBing will grab the latest Bing Desktop wall paper and set it for you.
+ThinBing will grab the latest Bing Desktop wallpaper and set it for you.
 It will then re-check every 4hrs and on log-in.

 To "uninstall" (aka, remove the start up reg key) run: "thinbing.exe -d"